aureleoules/heapstateapp/README.md

-# heapstack
+# heapstate
-> heapstack builds and deploys your apps effortlessly
+> heapstate builds and deploys your apps effortlessly